North Korea is reported to have detained an 85-year-old U.S. citizen and Korean War veteran who had entered the country on a valid visitor's visa.

-However, the State Department on Tuesday tightened the U.S. travel warning to North Korea.
-The updated warning says "U.S. citizens crossing into North Korea, even accidentally, have been subject to arbitrary arrest and long-term detention."
+However, on Tuesday, the State Department tightened the U.S. travel warning to North Korea.
+The updated warning now reads, "U.S. citizens crossing into North Korea, even accidentally, have been subject to arbitrary arrest and long-term detention.”

 It is not uncommon for North Korea to arrest foreigners on suspicion of spying or conducting illegal religious activities.
 The communist country's leadership views both as a threat to its hold on power.

 In a separate case, North Korea said earlier this month it had arrested a South Korean "spy" who was engaged in "plot-breeding" activities.
 On Wednesday, reports in the French news agency and South Korea's Dong-A Ilbo identified the man as 50-year-old Kim Jeong-Wook.